amandavisconti/DHslack/CodeOfConduct.md

 Harassment and other code of conduct violations reduce the value of our community for everyone, regardless of the intent behind these violations.
 Community members violating these rules may be banned from this Slack at the discretion of the moderators.

 Note that the DH Slack is an informal community.
 It is not sponsored by any institution and is run/moderated by volunteers.
 Users with the ability to moderate abuse/spam/etc. ("admins") do not regularly check all channels for problems.
-As DH Slack members we'll do our best to make the community safe and inviting, but please bring any issues to an admin's attention (you can always email aviscont@purdue.edu or check the list of current admins pinned to the #moderation channel).
+As DH Slack members we'll do our best to make the community safe and inviting, but please bring any issues to an admin's attention (you can always email amandavisconti@gmail.com or check the list of current admins pinned to the #moderation channel).

 ## Reporting
-If someone makes you *or anyone else* feel unsafe or unwelcome, please report it as soon as possible to Amanda Visconti (via direct message or aviscont@purdue.edu).
+If someone makes you *or anyone else* feel unsafe or unwelcome, please report it as soon as possible to Amanda Visconti (via direct message or amandavisconti@gmail.com).
 Your information will be kept anonymous and never shared unless you explicitly consent to its sharing.
 You won't be asked to confront anyone and we won't tell anyone who you are.

 ## Welcome & invitations
 This section will list suggested behavior and positive, generative uses of the DH Slack: